EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances after being advised of its unwelcomeness
 * Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+* Repeated public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Attacking or villainizing project members over political or personal beliefs and statements which are unrelated to the project's mission
 * Other conduct which could reasonably be considered inappropriate in a professional setting